Transforming the former Ku Klux Klan auditorium in Fort Worth, TX

 “As a Fort Worth native, an African-American man, and as

 an elected representative for many of the African-American residents of Fort Worth, I believe that it is vital that we preserve these types of spaces so that future generations

 understand our history.
 The strong light of truth can help prevent the repetition of the dark episode in our history.”

 EXPLORE OUR VISION

-Download the Transform 1012 N. Main Street Project Brochure to get a deeper understanding of Our Ambition, The Project, The Building and the Movement.
+Download the Transform 1012 N. Main Street project brochure to get a deeper understanding of our mission, the building, and the project.